 "Since no formal gender verification program existed at this time, the Olympic committee felt compelled to perform a sex check on Stephens.
 This sex test was a crude physical examination involving the gross inspection of the external genitalia; it confirmed Stephens possessed female external genitalia."
 (Ritchie et al., 2008, p.
 1)

 Stephens got to keep her medal.
 But In following decades, sports authorities employed various means of "gender verification" with elite female athletes, from gynecological examinations to testing chromosomes and DNA.
-As a result, many athletes who were found to have an intersex condition were barred from competing.
+As a result, many athletes who were found to have an intersex variation were barred from competing.

 The authors of "Intersex and the Olympic Games" assert:

 "Notably, gender testing in athletics has never identified an individual deliberately misrepresenting their gender.
 Testing has, however, created controversy and embarrassment for a significant number of female athletes competing, often unknowingly, with some form of intersex disorder. ("Ritchie et al., 2008, p.
 5)